JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 <secondary-label ref="Android Studio"/>

 <tldr>
-<p>This tutorial uses Android Studio, but you can also follow it in IntelliJ IDEA – when <a href="quickstart.md">set up properly</a>>,
+<p>This tutorial uses Android Studio, but you can also follow it in IntelliJ IDEA.
+When <a href="quickstart.md">set up properly</a>,
-   IDEs share the same core functionality and Kotlin Multiplatform support.</p>
+   both IDEs share the same core functionality and Kotlin Multiplatform support.</p>
 </tldr>

 This tutorial shows how to make an existing Android application cross-platform so that it works both on Android and iOS.
-You'll be able to write code for both Android and iOS at once, in the same place.
+You'll be able to write code for both Android and iOS all at once, in the same place.

 This tutorial uses a [sample Android application](https://github.com/Kotlin/kmp-integration-sample) with a single screen for entering a username and password.
 The credentials are validated and saved to an in-memory database.